-While it can be difficult to sort through all the technology events now occurring in Africa, CIO Africa’s curated list of conferences includes the top events that professional IT executives in sub-Saharan Africa should know about.
+While it can be difficult to sort through all the technology events now occurring in Africa, CIO Africa’s curated list of conferences includes the top events that professional IT executives in business and government in sub-Saharan Africa should know about.

 As always, before making final plans, double-check the conference websites to confirm schedules, particularly in light of the continuing health concerns related to COVID.
 We will be updating the list as more information on conferences during the year becomes available.